Nervosys/Botnix/botnix/doc/manual/configuration/declarative-packages.section.md

 ```

 The effect of this specification is that the Thunderbird package from
-Nixpkgs will be built or downloaded as part of the system when you run
+Botpkgs will be built or downloaded as part of the system when you run
 `nixos-rebuild switch`.

 ::: {.note}